2020 Pandemic: one month in

 Looking After Ourselves

-Looking after our team’s wellbeing is our first consideration, and it was heartbreaking to see companies having to lay off staff so early into their difficulties.
+Looking after our team’s wellbeing through the 2020 pandemic is our first consideration, and it was heartbreaking to see companies having to lay off staff so early into their difficulties.

 We made the decision to retain our team at all costs – it’s taken a lot of graft and energy to get Pocket to where we are today and we have no intention of allowing that to slip away from us.
 No criticism is intended to any other business, incidentally – we all have different ways of running our companies and we’re lucky enough to be lean in terms of running costs, which makes this relatively easy by comparison to many others.